Sztorm/MaterialBinder/README.md

 1. Install MaterialBinder using Unity Package Manager (recommended)
 2. Download release unitypackage and import it to your project
-3. Download source files and drop them into to your project
+3. Download source files and drop them into your project

 **Option #1**